 Using white vinegar and baking soda is the best technique in the book for softening your bath towels.

 3. When you wash your towels, don’t use fabric softener

 You heard that right.
 If you want to keep your towels soft, you shouldn’t be using a fabric softener.

 Whilst this sounds paradoxical, there’s a very good reason for it.
 The vast majority of fabric softeners use a silicon compound that coats your towels and makes them actively repel water.
-This will actually make them wash far worse, and get all nappy and rough faster than they otherwise would.
+This will actually make them wash far worse, and get all rough faster than they otherwise would.